PioRomo/134FinalProject/README.md

 ##### Schuyler Ng
 We have implemented full AABB collision with octrees.
 All contact between the terrain and the lander are handled.
 Collision resolution was also implemented with a reflective impulse force when the lander comes in contact with the terrain.
+Upon colliding with terrain too quickly, the lander will explode with a shader explosion.
 #### Camera
 #### Lighting
 ###### Pio Romo